Big Three (Atlanta Braves)

 The Big Three was a trio of Major League Baseball starting pitchers for the Atlanta Braves from 1993 to 2002 which consisted of Greg Maddux, Tom Glavine, and John Smoltz.
 The Big Three combined to win seven National League Cy Young Awards in the 1990s and helped lead the Atlanta Braves to a 1995 World Series win.
-Each member of the Big Three has had their jersey retired by the Atlanta Braves and were inducted into the Baseball Hall of Fame in their first year of eligibility.
+Each member of the Big Three has had their jersey number retired by the Atlanta Braves and were inducted into the Baseball Hall of Fame in their first year of eligibility.

 Pre-Big 3

 Tom Glavine made his Major League debut on August 17, 1987, while John Smoltz made his Major League debut on July 23, 1988.
 At that time, Greg Maddux was playing with the Chicago Cubs.
 Both Smoltz and Glavine quickly established themselves as viable starting pitchers for the Braves by 1990 (although Glavine was just 33–43 from 1987 to 1990).
-Smoltz went to his first All-Star Game in 1989 while going 12–11 record and 2.94 ERA in 208 innings.
+Smoltz went to his first All-Star Game in 1989 with a 12–11 record and a 2.94 ERA in 208 innings.
 For a team that won just 65 games in 1990, Smoltz and Glavine combined for 24 wins to 23 losses.

 Their dominance begun in 1991 as Tom Glavine had a NL-leading 20 wins, winning his first Cy Young Award.
 They helped lead the Atlanta Braves to a National League West Division title for the first time in nine years.
 While Glavine lost his two starts, Smoltz won both of his starts (including Game 7) to help the Braves prevail over the Pittsburgh Pirates to win the National League pennant, their first since 1958.
 In the World Series, Glavine started Game 2 and 5 while Smoltz started Game 4 and 7 in a classic series that matched them against the Minnesota Twins; Glavine split his starts while Smoltz received two no-decisions, which included the Twins rallying to notch the series-winning run in the tenth inning of the deciding game.

 Smoltz and Glavine's success continued into 1992, with Glavine finishing second in the Cy Young voting, and Smoltz being named to the National League All-Star team.
 In the National League Championship Series, Smoltz started Game 1 and 4 while Glavine started Games 3 and 6 (which resulted in two wins for the former and losses for the latter) to set up a pivotal Game 7, which had Smoltz as starter in what would later be considered one of the best postseason games ever played, as the Braves scored three runs in the bottom of the ninth inning (including two on their final out) to prevail over Pittsburgh and win their second straight league pennant.
 Smoltz pitched the most innings of any pitcher in the series with 20.1 innings while going 2–0 on his way to being named NLCS MVP.
 Glavine started Game 1 and Game 4, while Smoltz started Games 2 and 5 as the Braves lost the series to the Toronto Blue Jays in six games.